kinshook/kinshook/README.md

 - 🌱 I’m currently learning **to generate interactive dashboards using python libraries**

-- 💬 Ask me about **Neuro Linguistic Programming and Data ETL frameworks**
+- 💬 Ask me about **Neuro Linguistic Programming and its applications, and Data ETL frameworks**

 - 📫 How to reach me **kinshookgairola@gmail.com**